Predicting Scale-Up of Metal-Organic Framework Syntheses with Large Language Models

-The resulting dataset, termed the Experimental Scale-Up ESU-MOF dataset, contains 3,568 synthesis protocols, with labels defined as follows: strong positives ($\mathrm{P_s}$, protocols with explicit scale-up evidence), auxiliary positives ($\mathrm{P_a}$, protocols in the unlabeled corpus that match $\mathrm{P_s}$ by MOF name and metal/linker identity, representing small-scale preparations of a MOF later shown to be scalable), unlabeled (U, containing unknown positives and true negatives), and a small negative set (N) used for a gold-standard evaluation, which was curated by human expert.
-After deduplication, the ESU-MOF dataset contains 2,684 unlabeled protocols (75.2\%), while $\mathrm{P_s}$ and $\mathrm{P_a}$ together contribute 723 positives (20.3\%), and N contributes 161 (4.5\%).
-Protocols were split by paper-level group identifiers, which serve to prevent data leakage, in a 70:15:15 ratio so that no single publication contributes to more than one of train, validation, or test sets, reducing overfitting and giving 662, 142, and 143 groups across three sets.
+The resulting dataset, termed the \OurDatabase dataset, contains 3,568 synthesis protocols, with labels defined as follows: strong positives ($P_\mathrm{s}$, 379 protocols with explicit scale-up evidence), auxiliary positives ($P_\mathrm{a}$, 344 protocols in the unlabeled corpus that match $P_\mathrm{s}$ by MOF name and metal/linker identity, representing small-scale preparations of a MOF later shown to be scalable), unlabeled ($U$, 2,684 entries containing unknown positives and true negatives), and a small negative set ($N$, 161 entries) curated by human experts.
+These negative examples represent protocols deemed fundamentally unscalable (e.g., restricted strictly to mg-scale yields or employing extreme, impractical conditions).
+After deduplication, the \OurDatabase dataset contains 2,684 unlabeled protocols (75.2\%), while $P_\mathrm{s}$ and $P_\mathrm{a}$ together contribute 723 positives (20.3\%), and $N$ contributes 161 (4.5\%).
+A comprehensive chemical diversity analysis of this curated dataset, including UMAP and t-SNE projections of the protocol embeddings, product-mass distributions, and synthesis condition statistics, is provided in the Supporting Information (Figures~S1 and S2).

+To prevent data leakage, protocols were split by paper-level group identifiers in an approximate 70:15:15 ratio so that no single publication contributes to more than one of the train, validation, or test sets.
+Crucially, according to the PU learning strategy, the entire negative set was explicitly excluded from the paper-level training split and instead allocated exclusively and nearly equally to the gold-standard validation and test sets.

+Consequently, for model training, the PU learning subset contained 2,420 protocols (290 $P_\mathrm{s}$, 234 $P_\mathrm{a}$, and 1,896 $U$) in the training split.
+For evaluation, the $N$ examples were used exclusively in the gold-standard evaluation benchmarks: the validation gold set contains 118 protocols (38 $P_\mathrm{s}$ and 80 $N$), and the test gold set contains 132 protocols (51 $P_\mathrm{s}$ and 81 $N$).
+Furthermore, the deployment benchmarks, which simulate realistic literature screening, comprise 448 protocols in the validation deployment set (47 $P_\mathrm{a}$ and 401 $U$) and 450 protocols in the test deployment set (63 $P_\mathrm{a}$ and 387 $U$).